The UK Government’s COVID-19 recovery strategy

 Full information on this can be found here

 You can find a summary of the key points affecting Somerset communities and businesses below.

 COVID-19 Secure at Work guidelines

-As soon as practicable, workplaces should follow the new “COVID-19 Secure” guidelines to help ensure workplaces are as safe as possible and the risk of infection is as low as possible.
-These 8 guides cover a range of different types of work.
+Workplaces should follow the new “COVID-19 Secure” guidelines to help ensure they are as safe as possible and the risk of infection is as low as possible.
+These 9 guides cover a range of different types of work.
 You may need to use more than one of these guides in your workplace as you think through what you need to do to keep people safe.

-You can find all the guidance for that types of work below:
+You can find all the guidance for each type of work below:

 Anyone with symptoms